drug-design/course/docs/chapters/molecular-similarity.md

 #### Ligand Conformational Change
 *[Ligand]: In Biochemistry: substance that binds to a biological receptor.
 In Chemistry: an atom or group of atoms.

-A change in the structure of a ligand can result in an important change in the conformation of the molecule, and the principle of continuity cannot be invoked in such cases.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-similarity/ligand-conformational-change-3abd2737'><i class='fa fa-play' aria-hidden='true'></i></button>A change in the structure of a ligand can result in an important change in the conformation of the molecule, and the principle of continuity cannot be invoked in such cases.
 Examples of conformational changes are shown below, where only one carbon atom is added to the initial structure.
 The similarity principle is not applicable.
 *[ligand]: In Biochemistry: substance that binds to a biological receptor.
 In Chemistry: an atom or group of atoms.